Documentation Guidelines for Individuals with Disabilities

 For Cognitive Disabilities (Learning Disabilities, conditions or incidents impacting the brain, Attention Deficit Disorder, Asperger’s and other Pervasive Developmental Disorders):

 - A comprehensive neuropsychological or psychoeducational evaluation that includes aptitude and achievement (preferably one with measures normed for an adult) in order to determine current functional impact and to support accommodation requests

 - Rating scales and objective measure of attention (for ADD)

 - Standardized scales of symptoms related to Autism (Asperger’s and PDD)

-- Transfer and graduate students: In addition to the documentation you provide, you are also encouraged to send a letter from the Institution you previously attended that includes the timeframe in which you were provided services and the accommodations used.
+- In addition to the documentation you provide, you are also encouraged to send a letter from any institution you previously attended that includes the timeframe in which you were provided services and the accommodations used.

-Disability Services reserves the right to request additional documentation in order to support specific accommodations.
-If additional information is needed or it will take some time to obtain documentation, Disability Services may determine that it is appropriate to provide temporary accommodations.
-Temporary accommodations will be determined based on the information that has been provided and are typically limited to the current term for students.
+Disability Services also reserves the right to request additional documentation in order to support specific accommodations.
+If additional information is needed or it will take some time to obtain documentation, Disability Services may determine that it is appropriate to provide provisional accommodations in the interim.
+Provisional accommodations will be determined based on the information that has been provided and are typically limited to the current term for students.

 These guidelines are provided so that Disability Services can respond appropriately to the individual needs of the student.
 Disability Services reserves the right to determine eligibility for services based on adherence to these guidelines and established policies and procedures.

 Students should contact SDS Homewood staff at email@example.com or 410-516-4720 with questions.
 For students whose primary school is not Krieger School of Arts and Sciences/Whiting School of Engineering, here is a list of disability services staff by school.

 Please view the link before registing to determine the approrpriate SDS Coordinator for your school.